delightio/delight.ios/README.md

 ### Saving to Photo Album ###

 If you would like the video to be copied to the user's Photo Album after each recording, call `[Delight setSavesToPhotoAlbum:YES]`.
 By default the video is not copied.

-### Usability Test Mode ###

-Usability test mode is a special mode which records the front-facing camera, if available, in addition to the screen.
-When usability test mode is enabled, recording does not start automatically at the start of each session.
-Instead, the user must shake the device to start recording.
-An alert view will appear to confirm and allow the user to enter a short description of the test.
-To stop recording, the user must shake the device again.

-To enable usability test mode, call `[Delight startUsabilityTestWithAppToken:]` instead of `[Delight startWithAppToken:]`.

 ### Identifying Users ###